“I have bad credit and I need to rent a house.” This is one of the many dilemmas that countless people face these days.

 - Present a copy of your proof of income as evidence of your capacity to pay.

-- Ask a relative or a close friend with good credit standing to cosign for you.
+- Ask a relative or a close friend with good credit standing to cosign for you. (new bullet point) Pay off your debts the best you can, including outstanding loans such as a title loan to help lower your credit utilization.

 Where and How to Check Your Credit History?